cosmos/cosmos-sdk/x/group/spec/01_concepts.md

 Votes are pruned:

-- either after a succesful tally, i.e. a tally whose result passes the decision policy's rules, which can be trigged by a `Msg/Exec` or a `Msg/{SubmitProposal,Vote}` with the `Exec` field,
+- either after a successful tally, i.e. a tally whose result passes the decision policy's rules, which can be trigged by a `Msg/Exec` or a `Msg/{SubmitProposal,Vote}` with the `Exec` field,
 - or on `EndBlock` right after the proposal's voting period end,